 The Visiting Future Faculty Program (VITAL) is an exciting and rewarding four-day program that brings outstanding doctoral scholars from all disciplines to the University at Buffalo.

-UB’s fourth Visiting Future Faculty Week will take place from October 13-18, 2024.
+UB’s fifth Visiting Future Faculty Week will take place from September 14-18, 2025.
 Eligible students are ABD candidates in doctoral programs in any field who intend to pursue academic careers and who are available to visit UB during Visiting Future Faculty Week.
-We are no longer accepting applications.
+The application will be available in early 2025.

 The Visiting Future Faculty Program (VITAL) brings outstanding doctoral scholars to the University at Buffalo to introduce our faculty and students to their groundbreaking scholarship.
 A primary goal of VITAL is to contribute to the growth of faculty from traditionally underrepresented and marginalized populations in the United States.
 This weeklong program will expose the selected scholars to the robust research and teaching opportunities available at UB, thus cultivating collaborations with UB faculty and students and strengthening opportunities for the diversification of UB faculty search pools across all disciplines.
 The program will provide Visiting Future Faculty with the opportunity to engage intensively with UB faculty and students, meet other scholars in the program, and experience the region’s many offerings.